danangekal/pokedex-app/README.md

 - View detail information of each pokemon (done)
 - View the image of each pokemon (done)
 - Search pokemon (done)
-- Filter list of pokemon based on an attribute of pokemon (on progress)
+- Filter list of pokemon based on an attribute of pokemon (done)

 ## Demo